anga/extend_at/README.markdown

 This gem allows you to extend models without migrations: This way you can, i.e., develop your own content types, like in Drupal.

+For example, if you want to create an administration panel to add columns to a model, for example, you are working on a CMS, and you want to create a _"content type"_ and you need to set the _"columns"_ but you don't want to migrate the database, then, you can see [this](https://github.com/anga/extend_at#tips) little tutorial.

 ## Status:

 [![Build Status](https://secure.travis-ci.org/anga/extend_at.png)](http://travis-ci.org/anga/extend_at)